pedrojimenezp/pedrojimenezp/README.md

 - Software development patterns
 - Startups development

-👨‍💻 I’ve more than 5 years of experience working with web technologies in both frontend and backend but I've always more interested in backend stuff.
+👨‍💻 I’ve more than 5 years of experience working with web technologies in both frontend and backend but I've always been more interested in backend stuff.
-Some of the technologies I have experience are:
+Some of the technologies I have experienced are:

 - Programming languages
   - Javascript (Advanced)